Odd period cycles and ergodic properties in price dynamics for an exchange economy: Odd period cycles

-Let $E=(0,1)\times (0,1)$.
-In~\cite[Prop.~9.10]{Bhattacharya-book}, the following was shown: \begin{prop} There exist open sets $N\subset E$ and $V\subset \mathbb{R}_{++}$ such that if $(\alpha, \beta)\in N$ and $\lambda\in V$ then the process (\ref{dynamics}) exhibits a Li-Yorke chaos. \end{prop} In~\cite[Prop.~9.10 and its proof]{Bhattacharya-book}, the authors did not specify the forms of the sets $N$ and $V$.
-They only showed that $N$ contains $(\frac{3}{4},\frac{1}{2})$ and $V$ contains $\frac{361}{100}$.
-The main result of this paper fills this gap.
-We give an algebraic expression for $N$ and $V$ in terms of $\alpha$, $\beta$, and $\lambda$ after we replace a Li-Yorke chaos (that comes with a period three cycle) with an odd period cycle or a turbulence, see Theorem~\ref{main} for the precise statement.
-Now we clarify what we mean by a turbulence and a chaos.
-(There are several definitions of a chaos in the literature.)
-The following definition is taken from~\cite[Chap.~\Rmnum{2}]{Block-book}: \begin{defn} Let $g$ be a continuous map of a closed interval $I$ into itself.
-We call $g$ \emph{turbulent} if there exist three points, $x_1$, $x_2$, and $x_3$ in $I$ such that $g(x_2)=g(x_1)=x_1$ and $g(x_3)=x_2$ with either $x_1<x_3<x_2$ or $x_2<x_3<x_1$.
-Moreover, we call $g$ \emph{(topologically) chaotic} if some iterate of $g$ is turbulent. \end{defn} It is known that a map $g$ is chaotic (in our sense) if and only if $g$ has a periodic point whose period is not a power of $2$, see~\cite[Chap.~\Rmnum{2}]{Block-book}.
-This implies that a map $g$ is chaotic if and only if the topological entropy of $g$ is positive, see~\cite[Chap.~\Rmnum{8}]{Block-book}.
-See~\cite{Ruette-book} for more characterisations of chaos.
+\begin{defn} We call $g$ \emph{turbulent} if there exist three points, $x_1$, $x_2$, and $x_3$ in $I$ such that $g(x_2)=g(x_1)=x_1$ and $g(x_3)=x_2$ with either $x_1<x_3<x_2$ or $x_2<x_3<x_1$.
+Moreover, we call $g$ \emph{(topologically) chaotic} if some iterate of $g$ is turbulent. \end{defn} It is known that a map $g$ is topologically chaotic if and only if $g$ has a periodic point whose period is not a power of $2$, see~\cite[Chap.~\Rmnum{2}]{Block-book}.
+This implies that a map $g$ is topologically chaotic if and only if the topological entropy of $g$ is positive, see~\cite[Chap.~\Rmnum{8}]{Block-book}.
+In the first part of this paper, we focus on a topological chaos (or a positive topological entropy) in the context of price dynamics.
+See~\cite{Ruette-book} for more characterisations and (subtle) mutual relations of various kinds of chaos.